jaredthecoder/awesome-vehicle-security/README.md

 ## Podcasts and Episodes

-Podcasts and podcast episodes that either directly focus on vehicle security or have some episodes on it.
+Podcasts and podcast episodes, that either directly focus on vehicle security or have some episodes on it.

 ### Podcasts
 - 🌟 [Security Weekly](http://securityweekly.com/) - Excellent podcast covering all ranges of security, with some episodes focusing portions on vehicle security from cars to drones.
 - [TrustedSec Podcast](https://www.trustedsec.com/podcast/) - From the people at TrustedSec, leaders in Social Engineering, their episodes often go into recent vehicle vulnerabilities and exploits.
-- [SANS Internet Storm Center](https://isc.sans.edu/) - A regular podcast going into the latest vulnerabilities and security news.
+- [SANS Internet Storm Center](https://isc.sans.edu/) - the ISC run a regular podcast going into the latest vulnerabilities and security news.
 - [Security Ledger](https://soundcloud.com/securityledger) - A podcast focusing on interviewing security experts about topics related to security.

 ### Episodes